INT 10H

-INT 10h, INT 10H or INT 16 is shorthand for BIOS interrupt call 10_{hex}, the 17th interrupt vector in an x86-based computer system.
+INT 10h, INT 10H, INT 0x10, or INT 16 is shorthand for BIOS interrupt call 10_{hex}, the 17th interrupt vector in an x86-based computer system.
 The BIOS typically sets up a real mode interrupt handler at this vector that provides video services.
 Such services include setting the video mode, character and string output, and graphics primitives (reading and writing pixels in graphics mode).

 To use this call, load AH with the number of the desired subfunction, load other required parameters in other registers, and make the call.
 INT 10h is fairly slow, so many programs bypass this BIOS routine and access the display hardware directly.
 Setting the video mode, which is done infrequently, can be accomplished by using the BIOS, while drawing graphics on the screen in a game needs to be done quickly, so direct access to video RAM is more appropriate than making a BIOS call for every pixel.

+On newer systems

 Furthermore, on a modern x86 system, BIOS calls can only be performed in real mode or virtual 8086 mode. v8086 is not an option in long mode.
 This means that a modern operating system, which operates in protected mode (32 bit), or long mode (64 bit), would need to switch into real mode and back to call the BIOS - a hugely expensive operation.
-Although most modern systems typically use device drivers that directly set the video mode, it is not feasible for a hobbyist operating system to have a device driver for every video card - a problem that also plagues older, unsupported systems such as Windows 98.
+Although most modern systems typically use device drivers that directly set the video mode using private interfaces, it is not feasible for a hobbyist operating system to have a device driver for every video card - a problem that also plagues older, unsupported systems such as Windows 98.
 Such systems instead can drop into real mode to switch the video mode, and then draw to the framebuffer directly.

+Another way to access real mode is via emulation. x86emu from SciTech is a small free software real-mode emulator for running VBIOS code on any instruction set architecture, used by XFree86, X.Org Server, OpenBSD, and the uvesafb driver of the Linux kernel (via v86d). v86d also allows using v8086 on x86.
+One can also choose to only run the interrupt at early system boot, before the switch away from real mode: the Linux vesafb driver does this.

 In EFI 1.x systems, the INT 10H and the VESA BIOS Extensions (VBE) are replaced by the EFI UGA protocol.
 In widely used UEFI 2.x systems, the INT 10H and the VBE are replaced by the UEFI GOP.